bhopals/english-vocabs/skill-set-writing.md

   - young people spend more time looking at their phones than companion
   - communication technology changing lifestyle as well as social structure
   - too much reliance/dependence on communication devices
+  - the millennials are relying too much on technologies

+### Chapter 11 - The Environment

+- Essay - The case against Bottled Water